ed-henrique/how-to-keychron-qmk/README.md

 Congratulations, you just customized your Keychron keyboard firmware.

+## 8. Gotchas

+Some things you should know when dealing with Keychron keyboards firmwares.

+### Tick counter reset by keyboard sleep

+As stated in the [Keychron FAQ](https://keychron.in/faq/), keyboards go into sleep mode automatically after 10 minutes of sitting idle.
+At every, or nearly every, keyboard sleep, the tick counter returned by `timer_read32()` resets[^2].
+Keep this is mind when using it.
+More info about this in [#1](https://github.com/ed-henrique/how-to-keychron-qmk/issues/1).

 ## Oh no, something went wrong

 Please, open an issue in this repo, detailing what is your problem and how to fix it (if known).
 This sure helps other folks.

+[^1]: As [pointed out by u/PeterMortensenBlog](https://www.reddit.com/r/Keychron/comments/1i0v0bz/comment/m71o321/) you should not use the branch `bluetooth_playground` for K Pro series keyboards, since it can be considered stale, and may make debugging harder for you.

 [1]: https://docs.qmk.fm/newbs_getting_started
 [2]: https://github.com/Keychron/qmk_firmware